conor1982/Iris_Project_2020/README.md

 ##### Fig 11
 ![Sepal Length Histogram](https://github.com/conor1982/Iris_Project_2020/blob/master/Histograms/Histogram%20of%20sepal_length.png)

-We can observe from the Histogram there is considerable overlap between the three species
+We can observe from the Histogram there is considerable overlap between the three species.

 #### Sepal Width

 ##### Fig 12
 ![Sepal Width Histogram](https://github.com/conor1982/Iris_Project_2020/blob/master/Histograms/Histogram%20of%20sepal_width.png)

-We can observe from this Histogram that all species are fully overlapped
+We can observe from this Histogram that all species are fully overlapped.

 #### Petal Length

 ##### Fig 13
 ![Petal Length Histogram](https://github.com/conor1982/Iris_Project_2020/blob/master/Histograms/Histogram%20of%20petal_length.png)

-We can obseve from the Histogram that Setosa is easily seperable while there is some overlap between Versicolor and Virginica.
+We can observe from the Histogram that Setosa is easily separable while there is some overlap between Versicolor and Virginica.

 Creating a basic model: [20]

 * if petal length < 2.1 then Setosa - this would have 100% accuracy
-* if petal length >2.1 and <= 4.8 the Versilcolor - this would be accuarate for 92%
+* if petal length >2.1 and <= 4.8 the Versilcolor - this would be accurate for 92%
 * if petal length > 4.8 then Virginica - this would be accurate for 94%

 The above shows how using Histograms can be very useful when creating an initial high level model for identifying species type in this dataset.